EastCoastProduct/ecp-blog/README.md

 ## Setup

-After cloning/downloading repository on your local machine, navigate to that directory in your terminal and run `npm install` to install all the plugins and packages to run the site locally.
+After cloning/downloading the repository on your local machine, navigate to that directory in your terminal and run `npm install` to install all the plugins and packages to run the site locally.

 ## Working